synogen/pcbsharmonymods/Texture Replacer/readme.txt

 I do not know if the manifest file is required but I always copied it as well during my tests.
 I have not gotten custom shaders to work using this method and it seems rather buggy right now so you're on your own with that.

+## Sound Replacements
+Same as for textures.
+Find the sound name using Asset Studio ("Show Type" -> "Audio Clip") and configure it in the "Sound Replacer.conf" file, for instance
+"newMail|myMailSound.wav".
+I only tested wav-files, .ogg and .mp3 might be supported but those are untested, see https://docs.unity3d.com/ScriptReference/WWW.GetAudioClip.html for details.

 ## Part Specific Texture/Material Replacements
 For parts this mod now allows patching textures and materials for a specific part ID.
 To do that you can simply specify the part ID in the replacement config like this:
 Ryzen 7 Eight Core 1700|CPU_JOKE_1|cpu/cyrix.png